fetchai/docs-archived/docs/index.md

 4. <a href="etch-language">`etch` Language Guide</a> <br/>

-	Learn how to code in `etch`, the Turing complete scripting language for smart contracts running on the Fetch.AI ledger.
+	Learn how to code in `etch`, the Turing complete scripting language for smart contracts running on the Fetch.AI Ledger.

 5. <a href="smart-contracts/smart-contract-intro">Smart Contracts</a> <br/>

 	Smart contracts written in `etch` run with the Python Ledger API.
-This section has everything you need to know about running smart contracts on the Fetch.AI ledger.
+This section has everything you need to know about running smart contracts on the Fetch.AI Ledger.

 6. <a href="tutorials/submitting_contract/">Tutorials</a> <br/>